 Anything by Lynley Dodd, such as Hairy Maclary (Takealot, RW, Amazon)

 I’m a sucker for a well illustrated book, after all most of what you’re doing is looking at the page.
 The next two authors/illustrators are simply brilliant!

 This one is just so good that it get’s its own collage.
 Here we are, also by Oliver Jeffers, was written in the first two months after his son was born, as a way to explain the world to him.
 It’s BEAUTIFUL!
 Open the image in a new tab to see a bigger version.
 (Available from Takealot, Amazon)

 Other specific books

-The tiger who came to tea by Judith Kerr (Takealot, RW, Amazon); Giraffes Can’t Dance by Giles Andreae (RW, Amazon); Triangle by Mac Barnett and Jon Klassen (RW, Amazon); First Words by Thomas Nelson (Takealot, Amazon)
+The tiger who came to tea by Judith Kerr (Takealot, Amazon); Giraffes Can’t Dance by Giles Andreae (Amazon); Triangle by Mac Barnett and Jon Klassen (Amazon); First Words by Thomas Nelson (Takealot, Amazon)